 I’m more of a go out and get them myself kind of person but I have been contacted by amazing brands in the past and if I think they are a good fit, then heck yeah lets do it.
 Like these beautiful necklaces by Hands High Designs that I featured on this post.
 I loved her necklaces and asked if she would do a giveaway plus yeah supporting other female entrepreneurs right?!?!
 I love opening my blogging email, I never know what opportunity is going to arise on a daily basis.
 Once again, you decide if the brand works for you.
 You will never see me promoting tampons or dogfood.
 It just isn’t the direction where I want to go.
 I want you to be able to trust me.
 If I put something on here, you know I have tried it and loved it.
 Not just that someone is paying me to talk about it.
 Does that make sense?

 This is my best kept secret.
 Some of my big fashion collaborations have actually been through instagram.
+I’m always posting on my instagram so that I can stay relevant and always visible, any chance to pick up some free instagram followers and I’m ready for it.
+I’m always using hashtags and posting at peak times to maximise my visibility.
+As I’ve had so many inquiries via instagram, I understand its importance.
 I love Amanda Uprichard.
 Her designs, color and the fact they are made in the USA.
 I made sure to tag the label on my instagram and wouldn’t you know it, they regrammed me and sent me a private message wanting to work with me.
 I have had at least 10-20 different fashion brands work that way.
 I even send them messages as well.
 “Dear XYZ, as you can see I am totally loving this sheath dress and see the engagement my followers have with it as well.
 Have you worked with bloggers in the past?
 Would you like to discuss a potential collaboration?”
 I would say half of the time I get a response back.
 Brands want to see you wearing their labels, how you style them and how they in turn can see how their pieces are going to look on you.
 If you love Old Navy start tagging them.
 Brands troll instagram.
 It is the easiest pickings for them.
 So get out there and start hounding the brands you like!
+If you’re wanting a different way to start direct messaging over instagram, you might want to see if using this software for instagram dm on mac could keep you to a strict messaging routine in hopes of getting more brands to work with you!

 So there you have it.
 My top four ways how to work with brands.
 I should also say that I keep a folder in my email, once a month I send emails to all my previous brands that I have worked with or brands that have turned me down before.
 I then just touch base with them and see where they are at, if they are wanting to work with bloggers at the time.
 I mean you have the emails, that is 95% of the battle right?
 So what do you think?
 Did you learn some tricks of the trade?
 I love helping other bloggers grow and if you have any questions please feel free to comment or send me an email!
 If you like this post, I would love if you would pin it or like it on bloglovin! xoxoxo